fastlorenzo/redelk-ansible/README.md

 This repository contains multiple Ansible roles allowing to deploy [RedELK](https://github.com/outflanknl/RedELK/).

-All credits comes to the authors and contributors of RedELK.
+All credits goes to the authors and contributors of RedELK.

 ## Install requirements